Llanfachreth

-Llanfachreth is a settlement approximately three miles north-east of Dolgellau, Gwynedd, in the community of Brithdir and Llanfachreth within the historic boundaries of Merionethshire (Meirionnydd, Sir Feirionnydd), Wales.
+Llanfachreth is a village approximately three miles north-east of Dolgellau, Gwynedd, in the community of Brithdir and Llanfachreth within the historic boundaries of Merionethshire (Meirionnydd, Sir Feirionnydd), Wales.

 History

-Llanfachreth a small village near Harlech in north west Wales is positioned near the sea in Cardigan bay.
-The village was greatly adapted by influence of patrons of the Nannau family locally of Dolgellau.
+Llanfachreth is a small village near Dolgellau in north-west Wales; it was greatly influenced by the local Nannau family.
 The village is mentioned in the Imperial Gazetteer of England and Wales by John Marius Wilson in 1872 :

 "LLANFACHRETH, a village and a parish in Dolgelly district, Merioneth.
 The village stands on the river Mawddach, at the N foot of Moel-Orthrwm, 3¼ miles NNE of Dolgelly r. station; and has a post office under Corwen, and fairs on 22 April, 30 June, 15 Aug., and 23 Oct.
 The parish comprises the townships of Nannau-Isafon and Nannau-Uwchafon. ..."